AdobeDocs/developers-animatesdk-docs/Layer_object/layer12.md

 #### Description

-Method; Enables to set ZDepth value at the frame.
+Sets the ZDepth value at the specified frame number.

 #### Example